sa616473/twitter_analysis_cffc/README.md

-# twitter_analysis_cffc
+# Twitter analysis tool
-Twitter analysis data for Chicago fire
+This is a twitter analysis tool built to analize and visualize twitter data using python, natrual language processing and streamlit